MaizahK/1NowCaseStudy/README.md

 -   The project uses Django provided JWT Authentication which is required for all API calls except for User and Token creation and Swagger documentation.
 -   All application calls can only be accessed with an authorization token.
 -   Request data is serialized and validated with REST serializers, including custom validators and provides clear error message in case of request failure.
--   The project handles all errors gracefully, only providing error details if DEBUG is set to False in the .env file.
+-   The project handles all errors gracefully with accurate exception messages.
 -   API Documentation is provided through the **/swagger** endpoint.
 -   Unit tests are added to each module to test the happy flow and edge cases.
 -   The project has been uploaded as a public GitHub repository with a detailed **README.md**.